lucianmot/f.rest/README.md

 **Variable assignment**

+start expression with `BACKPACK:` followed by the name of your variable, and assign value with the `PACK_WITH` operator.
+Don't forget to sprinkle trees between your operators!

 ```
 BACKPACK:myvar^PACK_WITH^<<bears 🐻🐻🐻>>

-// echo^myvar should print 'bears 🐻🐻🐻'
+// echo^myvar should return 'bears 🐻🐻🐻'
 ```

 Take care, don't start the fire.